 - Give your characters flaws: Nobody’s perfect.
-Your hero might be brave in some circumstances but irrationally fearful of something that seems unexpected for a man of his valour.
-Flaws make us relate to characters as we recognise our own vulnerabilities and fears in them.
+Your hero might be brave in some circumstances but irrationally fearful in others

 - Sketch brief backstories for each important character: Real people have histories.
-They have upbringings, triumphs, disappointments, aspirations, neuroses and strengths.
-Simply having an idea of your character’s motivations and formative influences will help you create characters whose inner worlds feel real.
+They have upbringings, triumphs, disappointments, aspirations

 - Create contrasts between characters: Characters who all talk the same, look the same or think the same are dull.
-Difference – of ideology or belief, social status, economic advantage, custom and appearance – is where possibilities for attraction and revulsion, conflict and desire lie.
+Find interesting differences

 - Give your characters identifying attributes: Think of someone important in your life: Do they have odd sayings that nobody else uses?
 A distinct way of pronouncing a certain word?
 How do they walk and carry themselves?
-Give each character a handful of signature details to create an impression in the reader that your fictional world has a population just as diverse as our own one.
+Give each character a signature detail or two

 - Grow your characters: How do your characters change as the events of your novel unfold?
-A major event such as the discovery of a hidden superpower or a death in the family creates cause-and-effect ripples.
-These open up new choices and possibilities for each affected character.
+A major event such as the discovery of a hidden superpower or a death in the family creates cause-and-effect ripples

 - Tells the reader something about your characters and their relationships.